Best of the Best is an ongoing series reflecting on and ranking my favorite music and movies…

 - Refused “New Noise” (1998)

-For most of my life I’ve held a particular level of reverence for music and movies, one which remains unique to those mediums.
-I’ve long considered myself something of a loner – even during phases where I’ve had a healthy social life – but along the way movies and music have occupied a space for me that might otherwise be inhabited by what normies cherish most: You know, things like religion and pickleball.
-Music and movies have exposed me to different realities, taught me things about myself, and helped me craft whatever sense of identity it is that I’ have’ve ended up with.
+For most of my life I’ve held a particular level of reverence for music and movies – one which remains unique to those mediums.
+I’ve long considered myself something of a loner, even during phases where I’ve had a healthy social life, but along the way movies and music have occupied a space for me that might otherwise be inhabited by what normies cherish most: You know, things like religion and pickleball.
+Music and movies have exposed me to different realities, taught me things about myself, and helped me craft whatever sense of identity it is that I’ve ended up with.
 Sure, there have been periods where I’ve briefly lost my taste for both, but life is also flush with moments where they’ve rekindled within me a broader faith in humanity.
 That’s not an exaggeration.
 If you know, you know.

 Thoughts around what my favorite movies or pieces of music are don’t mean much in and of themselves, but they’ve taken on an increasingly important role in my life as I’ve decided to start building a music and movie store of my own.
 Despite how distant a goal a brick and mortar store might be, it’s also becoming apparent how important answering questions like these might be to defining the character of such a space.
 There are thousands of shops selling music and movies, but what has the potential of differentiating and giving this one its character is that it’s mine.
 As much as I’m curious to answer these questions for myself out of sheer curiosity, I also want to use these sorts of questions as a playground to determine a north star is for that space.
 For this to feel authentically me I also need to start defining how it is I got to this point, what I want this to become, and why.

 Insert what I’ll be calling Best of the Best.
-It’s an evolving Mount Rushmore in blog post form – a series of reflections on my favorite movies and music, loosely ranking these things in my life based around ideas like how much they’ve influenced me and how much I still appreciate and enjoy them.
-What this isn’t going to be is a completist account of what makes these works great, but instead I hope to share why these things are important to me.
+It’s an evolving Mount Rushmore of media, expressed in blog post form – a series of reflections on my favorite movies and music, loosely ranking these things in my life based around ideas like how much they’ve influenced me, why they stuck with me, and why they’re still important to me.
+What this isn’t going to be is a completist account of what makes these works great, but instead I hope to share why in the most subjective way I can.